Kotlin/kotlinx-datetime/README.md

 val jsJodaTz = JsJodaTimeZoneModule
 ```

+This code can be placed in any file in the Kotlin/JS source set.

 #### Note about time zones in Wasm/JS

 Wasm/JS uses the same time zone support as JS, so almost the same instructions apply.